 Tuition fees are normally paid straight to the university or college and can be up to £9,250.
 Tuition fees at a higher education college are generally lower than those at university.
 Your child can apply for a Tuition Fee Loan from the Student Loans Company.

 Your child will also be able to apply for a Maintenance Loan, which helps cover living costs.
 This includes rent, if living away from home, food, books and studying materials, travel and social expenses.
 Your child may also wish to take on a part time job to help support themselves throughout their studies.

-If your child goes to university, they will repay any loan they borrow, plus interest, when they finish their course and start to earn over £25,720.
+If your child goes to university, they will repay any loan they borrow, plus interest, when they finish their course and start to earn over £26,575 (from April 2020).

 The table below gives an example of what your child would be paying back to the Student Loan Company: